Damages Desktops

 "You may ask.
 An excellent Library."
 He smiled briefly, then leaned back, steepling his fingers together, regarding the young man before him with all the appraisal of a future father in law.
 "Begin your request."

-Darcy came forward and sat down upon armchair opposite.
+Darcy came forward and sat down upon the armchair opposite.
 "Mr Bennet, I humbly ask you for the blessing of your daughter Elizabeth's hand.
 Almost from the first moment of our acquaintance, I have come to feel for her a passionate regard.
 I knew she was married, and therefore, I kept these feelings to myself.
-Now however, that she is free, I would wish for the chance to openly express them to her, as a husband should."
+Now, however, that she is free, I would wish for the chance to openly express them to her, as a husband should."

 "Mr Darcy, that is not a sufficient explanation," Mr Bennet said, immediately after he had discovered that those words were apparently to be all he would get without some prompting on his part.
 "You have neglected to explain to me why you felt it necessary to take her from her establishment to your house."